 As cities grow – vegetation decreases.
 And in suburbs where buildings are replacing gardens, the ratio of concrete, bitumen, and bricks to vegetation and canopy cover is much higher than previously.
 In some areas the only trees that remain are the street trees.
 This means that during hot weather temperatures will be higher, for longer periods as the concrete, bitumen and bricks radiate heat back into the air.
 And thanks to climate change we are likely to experience more intense heat waves, for longer periods.

-Planning for shade is not only key to ensuring a city’s liveability but also to protecting public health.
-What does that mean for places like Melbourne?
-It means we need more trees.
-Tree Logic has worked on several Street Tree Management Plans and partnered with other consultants to develop Urban Forest Strategies – key to which is the use of trees to increase shade cover.
+Planning for shade trees is not only key to ensuring a city’s liveability but also to protecting public health.
+What does that mean for shade trees in places like Melbourne?
+It means we need more shade trees.
+Tree Logic has worked on several Street Tree Management Plans and partnered with other consultants to develop Urban Forest Strategies – key to which is the use of shade trees to increase shade cover.